 Process sales without a Budtender in your lobby with Kiosk Mode and Meadow

-• Drawerless iPad: On especially busy days, speed up the wait with an extra iPad in Drawerless mode.
-With a drawerless shift, you can create an order at POS without selecting a payment type or amount.
+On especially busy days, speed up the wait with an extra iPad in Drawerless mode.
+With a drawerless shift in Meadow, you can create a pick-up order at POS without selecting a payment type or amount.
 You can also update existing orders (for example changing products, discounts or packages).
 For example, on a holiday like 4/20, get the orders flowing to keep the line moving by creating orders for pick-up with a drawerless iPad.
+This role does not need to be involved in any sales transaction processes.
+These are budtenders or receptionists who are dedicated to moving the line along.

-• Express Check-out: Make it easier for customers to pick up their orders with Express Check-out.
-Set up an additional point of sale station inside the reception area, dedicated exclusively to pick up orders.
+Make it easier for customers to pick up their orders with Express Check-out.
+Set up an additional point of sale station inside the reception area, dedicated exclusively to cash handling for pick up orders.
 Advertise a quick and efficient check out experience if customers place their orders ahead of time.
 Reduce customer wait times by encouraging them to take advantage of the Express Check-out option.
+Not to mention, assigning the receptionist cash management and register roles will reduce your dispensary payroll by minimizing the need for additional personnel.
+Once implemented, be sure to train your receptionist on basic cash management protocols.

-• Live Chat: Offering a live chat option on your website can be a great way to increase sales and enhance the customer experience.
+Offering a live chat option on your website can be a great way to increase sales of cannabis products and enhance the customer experience.
 This allows customers to ask questions quickly and get answers in real-time, providing a more personalized shopping experience.
 For busy shops, having a receptionist monitor the chat ensures that all of your customers' inquiries are handled promptly and with care.
 Additionally, this removes the need for customers to wait on hold or leave messages that may not be answered, creating an overall positive customer experience that can result in increased sales.
+Once implemented, be sure to include monitoring this channel constantly or in intervals inside your Dispensary SOPs.

 Mastering the customer intake flow at your dispensary is important for providing customers with an efficient, helpful experience.
 This will help to increase sales while also creating a positive reputation for your business.
 Taking the time to train and mentor your receptionists in all aspects of customer service will ensure that every customer receives the care and attention they deserve.